 - Click OK.

-Now follow the steps to go to System Restore option, and you will be able to turn on the System protection for any of the drives.
-Make sure to keep enough space on the drive for which you enable System Restore.
+Now follow the steps to go to the System Restore option, and you will be able to turn on the System protection for any of the drives.
+Make sure to keep enough space on the drive to enable System Restore.